Navatec Applied Research

 The theory for the foundation of the Plasma Database was developed as an information representation system for global networks specified in 1985 by Hector McNeill1 while working as a Senior Scientific Officer at the Information Technology & Telecommunications Task Force (ITTTF) at the European Commission in Brussels.
 The basic theory that has evolved from this "Locational-State Reference Base" (LSRB) is Locational-State Theory.

 The reason for developing the LSRB was to establish a failsafe information specification system so that requests for information over a global network could be understood and so that information sent back in response matched the requested specification exactly.
 The objective was to create a data exchange system that could satisfy the demand for strategic, business and government decision-making by ensuring that decision-makers had a basis for identifying exactly what information was required.
-The system also is was designed to make possible the translations of such requests into coherent information and data sets that satisfied the requirement.
+The system was also designed to make possible the translations of such requests into coherent information and data sets that satisfied the requirement.
 This capability has a range of important implications, one of which is an obligation or responsibility to both requesters and suppliers of information to remain confident that supply and demand are satisfied in quantitative, qualitative terms including precision and representability of data.

-The Locational State Theory that has evolved can be applied to the management of target datasets for decision-making in business, political strategic planning and operations, intelligence operations and even the media.
+The Locational State Theory that has evolved fromthis beginning can be applied to the management of target datasets for decision-making in business, political strategic planning and operations, intelligence operations and even the media.
 It is, to date, the most failsafe approach to tackling mis-representation arising from false information.
 Its due diligence structure maximizes the ability of decision-makers to avoid faulty decisions.
 It also has the ability to introduce appropriate changes in ongoing operations when unexpected changes in conditions occur.
 This is why LST is being embedded into leading edge real time audit systems.

 This work progressed several years before the creation of the world wide web on the Internet and it is distinct from the current work on the "Semantic Web".